Assessing the ecological representativeness of Australia’s terrestrial National Reserve System

 The results provide an indication of how well positioned the reserve system is to protect Australia’s biodiversity from future threats and may inform future conservation efforts, such as identifying and mapping ecological environments that are poorly represented in the National Reserve System.

-Williams K, Harwood T and Ferrier S (2016) Assessing the ecological representativeness of Australia’s terrestrial National Reserve System: A community-level modelling approach.
-EP163634.
-CSIRO, Canberra.
+Williams KJ, Harwood TD and Ferrier S (2016) Assessing the ecological representativeness of Australia’s terrestrial National Reserve System: A community-level modelling approach (A report prepared for the Australian Government, Department of the Environment).
+CSIRO Land and Water (EP163634), Canberra, Australia.
+DOI: https://doi.org/10.4225/08/585ac3382ff4b.